VeritasSoftware/AspNetCore.Security.Jwt/README.md

 ```

 The Token Contoller has a POST Method which you can call with a Username and Password.
+A Jwt Bearer token is then issued which must be sent subsequent requests to the API.

 You can mark the Controller or Action that you want to secure with Authorize attribute like: